 The Rs 50 and Rs 100 banknotes were issued in August 2005, followed by Rs 500 and Rs 1,000 denominations in October 2005 and Rs 10 and Rs 20 in April 2006 and August 2006, respectively.

 What is Impact of Demonetisation?
-What are Pros and cons of demonetization in India in 2016?
+What are Pros and cons of demonetization in India ?

 Now there Will be More Transparency In Real Estate Sector